alexandrubb23/alex-blog/public/api/posts/react/building-a-dynamic-content-parser-in-react-simplifying-state-management-and-enhancing-modularity.md

 ## Building the Custom Reducer Hook

-To **encapsulate** the reducer logic and provide a reusable interface for managing state, I created a custom hook called **useParseContentReducer**.
+To **encapsulate** the reducer logic and provide a reusable interface for managing state, I created a custom hook called **useParseResponseReducer**.
 This hook accepts a parser function as a parameter, allowing me to customize the parsing logic depending on specific requirements.
-Within the custom hook, I utilized the **React.useReducer** hook to manage the state using the **parseContentReducer**.
+Within the custom hook, I utilized the **React.useReducer** hook to manage the state using the **parseResponseReducer**.
 The hook returns the parsed data and a dispatch function, enabling components to dispatch actions to update the state.

 ```
-const useParseContentReducer = (
+const useParseResponseReducer = (
   parse: (response: FetchResponse) => Promise<FetchResponse>
 ) => {
-  const [parsedData, dispatch] = useReducer(parseContentReducer, null);
+  const [parsedResponse, dispatch] = useReducer(parseContentReducer, null);

-  const dispatchParsedData = useCallback(
+  const parseResponseAndDispatch = useCallback(
     async (response: FetchResponse) => {
       parse(response)
         .then(parsedData => {